HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   <figcaption>{{ figure_link(caption="Adoption of compression algorithms.", sheets_gid="1365871671", sql_file="19_01.type_of_content_encoding.sql") }}</figcaption>
 </figure>

-Of the resources that are served compressed, the majority are using either gzip (77%) or brotli (23%).
+Of the resources that are served compressed, the majority are using either Gzip (77%) or Brotli (23%).
 The other compression algorithms are used infrequently.

 {{ figure_markup(
   image="compression-algorithms-for-http-requests.png",
   caption="Compression algorithm usage rates.", description="A bar chart showing the usage rates of different compression algorithms for HTTP requests.
-77.39% of HTTP requests that use compression employ the gzip algorithm, 22.59% use brotli, and 0.03% use some other method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxUj8-0vKTqPAblIXqekSbiRh1D1lEuA3gVD9w23qwGPtJRE8FbgrURfPAgfFZX2l0t84Wy5ZAGqzR/pubchart?oid=1523202090&format=interactive", sheets_gid="1365871671", sql_file="19_01.type_of_content_encoding.sql"
+77.39% of HTTP requests that use compression employ the Gzip algorithm, 22.59% use Brotli, and 0.03% use some other method.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxUj8-0vKTqPAblIXqekSbiRh1D1lEuA3gVD9w23qwGPtJRE8FbgrURfPAgfFZX2l0t84Wy5ZAGqzR/pubchart?oid=1523202090&format=interactive", sheets_gid="1365871671", sql_file="19_01.type_of_content_encoding.sql"
   )
 }}

 In the graph below, the top 11 content types are displayed with box sizes representing the relative number of requests.
 The color of each box represents how many of these resources were served compressed, orange indicates a low percentage of compression while blue indicates a high percentage of compression.
-Most of the media content is shaded orange, which is expected since gzip and brotli would have little to no benefit for them.
+Most of the media content is shaded orange, which is expected since Gzip and Brotli would have little to no benefit for them.
 Most of the text content is shaded blue to indicate that they are being compressed.
 However, the light blue shading for some content types indicate that they are not compressed as consistently as the others.

 {{ figure_markup(
   image="compression-algorithms-by-content-type-desktop.png",